rupe120/cookiecutter-pypackage/docs/tutorial.md

 git push -u origin main
 ```

-Where `myusername` and `mypackage` are adjusted for your username and
+Where `myusername` and `mypackage` are adjusted for your username and package name.
-package name.

-You'll need a ssh key to push the repo.
-You can [Generate] a key or
-[Add] an existing one.
+You'll need an ssh key to push the repo.
+You can [Generate] a key or [Add] an existing one.

 ???+ Warning